World Summit on the Information Society: Geneva Summit, 2003

-In 2003 at Geneva, delegates from 175 countries took part in the first phase of WSIS where they adopted a Declaration of Principles.
-This is a roadmap for achieving an information society accessible to all and based on shared knowledge.
-A Plan of Action sets out a goal of bringing 50 percent of the world's population online by 2015.
-It does not spell out any specifics of how this might be achieved.
-The Geneva summit also left unresolved more controversial issues, including the question of Internet governance and funding.
+Delegates from 175 countries took part in the first phase of WSIS at Geneva in 2003, where they adopted a Declaration of Principles.
+This document is a roadmap for achieving an information society accessible to all and based on shared knowledge.
+A Plan of Action was developed, setting out a goal of bringing 50 percent of the world's population online by 2015.
+It did not include specifics of how this might be achieved.
+Civil Society delegates from non-governmental organizations (NGOs) produced a document called "Shaping Information Societies for Human Needs" that brought together a wide range of issues under a human rights and communication rights umbrella.

+The Geneva summit also left unresolved more controversial issues including the question of Internet governance and funding.
 When the 2003 summit failed to agree on the future of Internet governance, the Working Group on Internet Governance (WGIG) was formed to come up with ideas on how to progress.

-Civil Society delegates from non-governmental organizations (NGOs) produced a document called "Shaping Information Societies for Human Needs" that brought together a wide range of issues under a human rights and communication rights umbrella.
+WSIS Action Lines

-According to the Geneva Plan of Action the WSIS Action Lines are as follows:
+The WSIS Action Lines set out by the Geneva Plan of Action are as follows: